Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

 ### Transit network

 The `build_transit_network.sh` file builds the transit network from GTFS and the walking street network (used to find transfers).
 Run it like this, assuming networks are again in `~/vmt-networks`.
 This will build a file `transit.trjl` with the transit data in it.
+2413.5 specifies a 1.5-mile maximum transfer distance

-    bash build_transit_network.sh --osrm-network ~/vmt-networks/walk/walk.osrm -t 1000 ~/vmt-networks/transit.trjl /path/to/gtfs.zip
+    bash build_transit_network.sh --osrm-network ~/vmt-networks/walk/walk.osrm -t 2413.5 ~/vmt-networks/transit.trjl /path/to/gtfs.zip

 _Note:_ If you get an error about not being able to find `libosrmjl.so`, it means either (1) OSRM.jl wasn't installed correctly (see above) or, more likely, (2) `libosrmjl.[so|dylib]` is not in your library path.
 Look for `libosrmjl.[so|dylib]` and then add the directory it's in to your LD_LIBRARY_PATH.
 It's most likely in `/usr/local/lib` which is not part of the default search path on WSL.